JordanPhillips-hub/Splitter/README.md

 # Splitter
-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX)

 Welcome to Splitter!
 This is a simple and intuitive tool that allows you to calculate the total cost of a bill, including tips, and split the bill evenly among any number of people.
 It is built using JavaScript, CSS, and HTML.